Introduction: From Innovation to Infrastructure

 Diagnostic infrastructure determines downstream stability.
 AI strengthens that foundation.

+Healthcare delivery depends on workflow efficiency.
 Administrative overload, documentation burden and triage delays weaken infrastructure.
+AI in clinical workflows improves:

 Related article: